Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors: Acknowledgements

-{\bf Acknowledgements:} LB is supported by STFC.
+LB is supported by STFC.
 KD is supported (in part) by the Lancaster-Manchester-Sheffield Consortium for Fundamental Physics under STFC grant: ST/T001038/1.
 SSL is supported by the FST of Lancaster University.
+For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.